Frequently Asked Questions¶

 Instead, a test suite should re-use the first webdriver session from first test case in all the test cases or add a proper wait between each test case, poll our API and wait when the device become available again.
 The app can be closed and restarted without having to close the Appium webdriver session:

-# close current app driver.closeApp() # re-lauch the app driver.launchApp() # resets the app ~ re-install driver.resetApp()
+# close current app driver.closeApp() # re-launch the app driver.launchApp() # resets the app ~ re-install driver.resetApp()

 Can I use the same TestScript for both my iOS and Android apps?¶